 3.1.
-WAT hosts: IR & optical properties
+WAT hosts: infrared and optical properties

-All optical spectra, obtained from the SDSS database, were inspected.
-We discovered that all sources minus one listed in the WATCAT are classified as low excitation galaxies (LEGs), in agreement with the classification reported by Best & Heckman (2012) based on the ratios of the optical emission lines in their SDSS spectra.
-The only exception is SDSS J155343.59+234825.4, being a high excitation galaxy (HEG).
-Given the high level of completeness of the WATCAT this is the first time that is proven on a statistical basis for this source population that the majority of WATs is LEG.
+All optical spectra obtained from the SDSS database were inspected.
+We discovered that all sources minus one listed in the WATCAT are classified as low-excitation galaxies (LEGs), in agreement with the classification reported by Best & Heckman (2012) based on the ratios of the optical emission lines in their SDSS spectra.
+The only exception is SDSS